Presbyterian Church (USA): 19th century

-In the decades after independence, many Americans including Calvinists (Presbyterians and Congregationalists), Methodists, and Baptists were swept up in Protestant religious revivals that would later become known as the Second Great Awakening.
+In the decades after independence many American Protestants, including Calvinists (Presbyterians and Congregationalists), Methodists, and Baptists, were swept up in Christian revivals that would later become known as the Second Great Awakening.
 Presbyterians also helped to shape voluntary societies that encouraged educational, missionary, evangelical, and reforming work.
 As its influence grew, many non-Presbyterians feared that the PCUSA's informal influence over American life might effectively make it an established church.

 The Second Great Awakening divided the PCUSA over revivalism and fear that revivalism was leading to an embrace of Arminian theology.
 In 1810, frontier revivalists split from the PCUSA and organized the Cumberland Presbyterian Church.
 Throughout the 1820s, support and opposition to revivalism hardened into well-defined factions, the New School and Old School respectively.
 By the 1838, the Old School–New School Controversy had divided the PCUSA.
 There were now two general assemblies each claiming to represent the PCUSA.

 In 1858, the New School split along sectional lines when its Southern synods and presbyteries established the pro-slavery United Synod of the Presbyterian Church.
 Old School Presbyterians followed in 1861 after the start of hostilities in the American Civil War with the formation of the Presbyterian Church in the Confederate States of America.
 The Presbyterian Church in the CSA absorbed the smaller United Synod in 1864.
 After the war, this body was renamed the Presbyterian Church in the United States (PCUS) and was commonly nicknamed the "Southern Presbyterian Church" throughout its history.
 In 1869, the northern PCUSA's Old School and New School factions reunited as well and was known as the "Northern Presbyterian Church".